monteslu/m4a-stems/docs/format-spec.md

 ## Encoder Delay

 AAC encoder introduces ~1105 samples of delay (25ms at 44.1kHz).
-All timing values in kaid atom and WebVTT are pre-compensated.
+All timing values in kara atom and WebVTT are pre-compensated.

 ## Track Flags